zackforbing/ruby-submissions/1605/self-directed/garrett_smestad.md

  really great
 * Code is written well, but definitely can be refactored so that models and controllers are dealing with single responsibility
+* Playlist could be refactored out so that it is only modeling data on the playlist, and have a playlist generator that would be generating all of the data to make a playlist
 * Testing needs work.
 Service is not tested at all
 * Opportunity for helpers in the view so you aren't chaining a lot of methods